 He has composed over 30 album liner note essays for CD reissues in the UK of classic albums by legendary soul music icons such as Bill Withers and the late Natalie Cole.
 He has also written bios for major label recording artists, professional athletes, as well as Grammy winning/ nominated songwriters and producers.

 As an artist, his projects – such as We The People: The Citizens of NYCHA in Pictures + Words and Finding Dante with photographer Shino Yanagawa – have been exhibited internationally and praised by the likes of lauded scholar/ documentarian Dr. Henry Louis Gates and Supreme Court Justice Sonia Sotomayor.
 We The People was recently acquired by the Smithsonian Institution.
 His work has been honored with grants from organizations such as the Foundation for Contemporary Arts, Lower Manhattan Cultural Council, and NOCD-NY's Cultural Transformation initiative.

 The projects have garnered the attention of media outlets such as NPR, NY1, CBS, Metro NY, and the New York Daily News.
-His knack for creating thought provoking, sociopolitically charged art has afforded him opportunities such as guest lecturing and presenting at institutions such as New York University, The New School and the Rockefeller Foundation, an artist residency at San Francisco-based start-up Social Print Studio, and fellowships with Columbia University as well as the Smithsonian Institution and the Thread storyteller program at Yale University.
+His knack for creating thought provoking, socio-politically charged art has afforded him opportunities such as guest lecturing and presenting at institutions such as New York University, The New School, the Rockefeller Foundation as well as an artist residency at San Francisco-based start-up Social Print Studio.
+He is an alumnus of fellowships with Columbia University, the Smithsonian Institution and the Thread storyteller program at Yale University.

 He lives and works between New York City and Berlin, where he is pursuing a graduate degree at Freie University.